jamii/jamii.github.com/_drafts/relational-ui.markdown

 -checked(1)
 ```

-with the new data, the filled-out template looks like
+With the new data, the filled-out template now looks like:

 ``` julia
 [ul